yvesfurrer/silberstein-negative-campaigning/README.md

 2. First run: set `RUN_DATA_PREP <- TRUE` (builds the dyad-day panel and saves it to `Data/`).
 Afterwards set it to `FALSE`.
 3. Run the full script.
 All figures and tables are written to `Output/`.
-4. Package versions are documented in `Output/sessionInfo.txt`.
+4. Package versions are documented in `sessionInfo.txt`.

 ## Notes